mathus13/InfinityTable/README.md

-This application intends to be THE home for the rempte tabletop rpg EXPERIENCE.
+#Infinity Table#

-We hope to allow groups of gaming enthusiests to be able to productivly game from across the globe.
+This application intends to be THE home for the remote tabletop rpg EXPERIENCE.

-Built upon codeigniter, utilizing both mysql and couchdb database servers, there will be alot of flexibility built to this system.
+We hope to allow groups of gaming enthusiasts to be able to productively game from across the globe.

 ##To Do##